-When she woke to the news of Notre Dame in flames, she decided to take a break from the corporate world to combine two passions with one longterm goal: showing the best of Paris (especially the quirky, hidden side) to friends + sharing writing information + inclusive retreats crafted for romance and women’s fiction writers.
-Read more here.
+When she woke to the news of Notre Dame in flames, she decided to take a break from the corporate world to combine two passions with one longterm goal: showing the best of Paris (especially the quirky, hidden side) to friends + sharing writing information + inclusive retreats crafted for commercial women’s fiction and memoir writers.
+Read more about that here.

-She lives in Melbourne, Australia, with two cats and a revolving cast of foster cats.
-Her 2018 Golden Heart-finalist novel is on submission, and she’s hard at work on a new novel – about a woman who returns to Paris after years away
+She lives in Melbourne, Australia, with two cats.
+Her 2018 Golden Heart-finalist novel is on submission, and she’s hard at work on two new novels about life in Paris.

 Lisa Anselmo is an author, speaker, and coach, focusing on helping individuals and brands connect on a personal level with their audience.

 Anselmo has spent most of her professional career as a creative director in magazine publishing, working on such iconic brands as Allure (Condé Nast), InStyle, and People (Time Inc./Meredith).